Jessica Sevick

 Jessica Sevick (born July 15, 1989) is an Olympian and National Team Rower from Canada.
 Sevick was the Pan American Games Champion when she won gold in women's single sculls at the 2019 Pan Am Games in Lima.
 She studied neuroscience at the University of British Columbia where she competed on the UBC Thunderbirds rowing team.

 Sevick along with Gabrielle Smith were named to the double sculls boat for the 2020 Summer Olympics.

+Sevick's father, Brian, is a professor of Environmental Science at Mount Royal University in Calgary, Alberta.